10 Hidden Gems

 Water Body: Muddy Creek

 Best Time: The best time to visit The Gorge is during late spring to early fall, specifically May through September.
 Spring offers blooming wildflowers and vibrant greenery, while summer provides ideal swimming conditions with warm weather.
-Fall is perfect for hiking and photography, as the foliage transforms into stunning autumn colors.
+Fall is perfect for hiking and photography, as the foliage transforms into striking autumn colors.

 Get Directions & Details